AngieZhang3/InlineHook/README.md

     ![image](https://github.com/user-attachments/assets/b17e3082-3595-49a2-a0d4-908053a31992)

 From this analysis, we observe two cases:
-- On Windows 7, we can directly retrieve the address of ReadFile using GetProcAddress().
+- On Windows xp and 7, we can directly retrieve the address of ReadFile using GetProcAddress().
 - On Windows 10 and 11, we must resolve the jump instruction to find the actual entry point of ReadFile.
 For example, in Windows 11, after inspecting the jump address (e.g., 777C11EC), we find it points to the start address of ReadFile.
   ![image](https://github.com/user-attachments/assets/a0414338-20a9-432f-97f5-86a884c1abbe)
   ![image](https://github.com/user-attachments/assets/08ec42db-1df0-4738-8945-e38a5e4df341)